 Millennials (also known as Generation Y) are the generational demographic cohort of people born between 1980. and 1995.

-Millenials are followed by so-called Generation Z, a whole new cohort of soon-to-be employees who were born between 1995. and 2010.
+Millennials are followed by so-called Generation Z, a whole new cohort of soon-to-be employees who were born between 1995. and 2010.
 The older members of Generation Z are now entering their final year of college, and they will soon be entering the job market.

 These new generations are highly educated, tech-savvy, entrepreneurial, self-aware and confident.

-These demographics, combined with the changes in the recruiting industry, have made it necessary for the businesses to engage with emerging talent in new ways to secure their company's future.
+These demographics, combined with the changes in the recruiting industry, have made it necessary for businesses to engage with emerging talent in new ways to secure their company's future.

 In this article, I will present 5 great recruiting strategies that can help you attract talented young candidates.

-5 great recruiting strategies to attract top young talent
+Great recruiting strategies for attracting young talent

 Here is the list of the 5 most effective recruiting strategies successful recruiters use to attract the top young talent: